jfuruness/package_vids/part_5/lib_work_login/README.md

 # lib\_work\_login

-This package is a very simple one I wrote in a half hour, so lower your expectations.

 All this package does is run a set of commands to log you into work through a terminal.

 This is because I have to go through several ssh gateways, move dirs, activiate tmux, type my password, and sometimes I need multiple terminals going.
 So this is a way to make it much faster.